Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: Automorphism Groups

 Suppose that $\widetilde{G}$ is a monomial cover of $G$.
 Let $\pi_X$ and $\pi_Y$ denote the projections from $\widetilde{G}$ to $Mon(X,\mu_n)$ and $Mon(Y,\mu_n)$.
-We have a left action of $\widetilde{G}$ on $G\mu_n(X,Y)$ given by $ g: A \mapsto gA:=\pi_X(g)A\pi_Y (g)^*$.
+We have a left action of $\widetilde{G}$ on $M\mu_n(X,Y)$ given by $ g: A \mapsto g*A:=\pi_X(g)A\pi_Y (g)^*$.
 We also let $\widetilde{G}$ act on $X$ and $Y$ via the surjection to $G$.
-Thus we shall write without hesitation $gx$ for $\rho(g)x$.
+Thus we shall write without hesitation $gx$ for $\rho(g)*x$.
 There will be cases where $\widetilde{G}$ will be equal to $G$.
 Then it is important to distinguish between the $G$-action (by permutation matrices) and the $\widetilde{G}$ action (by monomial matrices) on a matrix $A$.\\

 This allows us to formulate the \emph{Automorphism Lifting Problem}, which is the main theme of this paper.
-Informally, we are given a $\{0,1\}$-matrix $A_0$ together with some automorphism subgroup $G\subseteq PermAut(A_0)$.
-Then we wish to find a matrix $A$ of the same size above $A_0$, such that the automorphism subgroup $G$ `lifts' to an automorphism subgroup $\widetilde{G}\subseteq Aut(A)\widetilde{\ }$.
+Informally, we are given a $\{0,1\}$-matrix $A_0$ together with some automorphism subgroup $G\subseteq \PermAut(A_0)$.
+Then we wish to find a matrix $A$ with $|A|=A_0$, and such that the automorphism subgroup $G$ `lifts' to an automorphism subgroup $\widetilde{G}\subseteq \Aut(A)$.
 The formal definition of the problem is as follows: